Rolls-Royce Phantom I: Differences between US and UK versions

 Other minor differences include fuel gauge placement, with the UK New Phantom's at the tank but some US models having one on the dash, and manual central lubrication systems.
 The UK Phantom employed Enots nipples, some times as many as 50, which required attachment of a special Enots oil pressure gun and needed time-consuming service at 500, 1000 and 2000 mile intervals; the US model used a centralized Bijur system which lubricated all the oiling points with a stroke of a single pump.

 Coachwork

 Only the chassis and mechanical parts were produced by Rolls-Royce.
 The body was made and fitted by a coachbuilder selected by the owner.
 British coachbuilders who produced bodies for New Phantoms included Barker, Park Ward, [Windovers], Thrupp & Maberly, Mulliner, Hooper.
-Continental houses such as Saoutchik, Henry Binder and Kellner in Paris, Erdmann and Rossi in Berlin, Baltasar Fiol in Spain and the Italian coachbuilder Zagato also produced coachwork for the New Phantom.
+Continental houses such as Saoutchik, Henry Binder and Kellner in Paris, Erdmann and Rossi in Berlin, Baltasar Fiol in Spain, Nordberg in Sweden and the Italian coachbuilder Zagato also produced coachwork for the New Phantom, just to name a few.
+Despite the availability of a US-built chassis, a handful of British-made Phantoms were outfitted with American coachwork.